codeproject/CodeProject.AI-Server/README.md

     3. Now when you start with or without debugging, both the Server and demo projects with start.
 Also, this will be  shown on the toolbar as shown below.
        ![Mutliple Project Toolbar](docs/images/Mulitple-Project-Toolbar.png)

-6. In Solution Explorer, open src / AnalysisLayer.
+4. In Solution Explorer, open src / AnalysisLayer.
 Right click on DeepStack and choose <code>Open Folder in File Explorer</code>.
 Double click on the start.bat script.
 This script will ensure that the Python virtual environment is enabled and environment variables set.

+#### It's running!

-At this point the Playground application should be indicting it has a connection to the API server, and the servwe should be dispatching requests to the backend Analysis layer.
+At this point the Playground application should be indicting it has a connection to the API server, and the server should be dispatching requests to the backend Analysis layer.

 #### Common Errors